vaimo/magento-composer-installer/README.md

 In `composer.json` of the component specify:
 - `type` - type of Magento 2 component
-- `extra/map` - list of files to move and their location relative to the path they will be located in the application.
+- `extra/map` - list of files to move and their location relative to the path they will be located in the application

-Note: Default behavior if extra->map does not exist.
+Note: Default behavior if extra->map does not exist

 ## Supported Components